Integral Analyses Model (IAM)

 Examples of IAM's

-In the following links, development blogs of various integral analyses models can be found:
+In the following links, development blogs of various integral analyzes models can be found: